awsdocs/aws-iot-docs/developerguide/provision-template.md

 You can specify certificates in one of the following ways:
 + A certificate signing request \(CSR\)\.
-+ A certificate ID of an existing device certificate\. \(Only certificate IDs can be used with a fleet provisioning template\)
++ A certificate ID of an existing device certificate\. \(Only certificate IDs can be used with a fleet provisioning template\.\)
 + A device certificate created with a CA certificate registered with AWS IoT\.
 If you have more than one CA certificate registered with the same subject field, you must also pass in the CA certificate used to sign the device certificate\.

 **Note**